-Through the direct efforts of Major Wood and Major Hodges, Captain Rincon secured a job with Perspecta, a healthcare technology company that elevates provider data to be intelligent and more efficient.
-Captain Rincon’s new position is a Cyber Incident Manager under a DoD Contractor supporting the Defense Health Agency.
+Through the guidance of Maj.
+Hodges and Maj.
+Wood, Capt.
+Rincon secured a job with Perspecta, a healthcare technology company that elevates provider data to be intelligent and more efficient as a Cyber Incident Manager under a DoD Contractor supporting the Defense Health Agency.

-Captain Rincon was greatly appreciative of the assistance the San Antonio M4L team provided him in getting a new position in a field that he excels in and with a company which provides him real growth and salary potential.
-Based upon his personal experience, Captain Rincon knows how vital networking is and understands that with the Marine for Life Network, a transitioning Marine or service member plugs into a ready-made network and greatly improves their likelihood of finding a job.
-Captain Rincon communicated to Majors Hodges and Wood that going forward he would be a very active part of the local San Antonio M4L network in the future in order to give back to fellow Marines what he received from them.
+Capt.
+Rincon was able to secure a position with a company that provides him real growth and salary potential thanks to the M4L team in San Antonio.
+Networking is vital to securing the job you want.
+With the Marine for Life Network, a transitioning Marine or service member easily plugs into a ready-made network and greatly improves their likelihood of finding their perfect job.
+Veteran Marines such as Capt.
+Rincon can continue to be a very active part of the local M4L network to give back to fellow Marines.

 What can we learn from Captain Rincon’s Success?